 If you want to apply for a home loan, and even if you’re a perfect candidate – aside from your lack of a credit history, of course – some lenders may still only offer you a bad credit home loan due to uncertainty about your borrowing risk.
 Such loans generally come with higher interest rates and, subsequently, higher repayments.

-If you apply for a loan with no credit history, the outcome of your application will mostly depend on your personal finances and circumstances.
+If you do apply for a loan with no credit history, the outcome of your application will mostly depend on your personal finances and circumstances.